feelixs/find-song/README.md

 would tell the bot to find the song playing 10 seconds into the video.

+This project uses the ACRCloud API for it's audio recognition.
 Note that the API may not necessarily have every song in existence, and that the longer the video, the more accurate the API.
 Video segments that are less than ~15s in length may return a 'no song found', but it depends on the song.

 The API is fairly accurate even when background noise is present, but it will not work if the music is completely drowned out.
 For best results, try to find a clip that has a decent stretch of uninterrupted music.